Home - Services - Low Doc Home Loans

 These loans are available for both owner-occupied and investment purposes and can be structured similarly to standard mortgages—with variable, fixed, or interest-only options.

 Australian banks sidelined temporary residents and expats.
-We didn’t.
+Formation Finance didn’t.

 A low doc (or lo doc) loan is a type of mortgage designed for self-employed borrowers who can’t provide standard documentation like tax returns or payslips.
 Instead, income is verified through BAS, bank statements, or an accountant’s declaration.